N-body self-consistent stars-halo modeling of the Fornax dwarf galaxy: Abstract

 \section{Abstract}

-We present nearly self-consistent stellar-halo models of Fornax dwarf spheroidal galaxy associated with the Milky Way galaxy.
-Such satellites are dominated by dark matter and have almost no gas in the system.
-Therefore, they are excellent objects for N-body modelling that takes into account visible and dark matter halo components.
-We perform seven dynamical models in total based on two N-body source code sets.
-Three of them are made by self-consistent realizations containing a spheroidal body modeled by truncated King or Plummer models for stellar components and the lowered Evans dark halo model.
-These components are given by the distribution functions which are the functions of energy $E$ and angular momentum $L_z$ only.
-The others are made by the AGAMA code based on the calculation of orbits.
-To guess the parameters which make the N-body models close to the visible object we use hydrodynamic stellar-dark model of the Fornax galaxy taking into account the velocity anisotropy parameter.
+We present nearly self-consistent stellar-halo models of the Fornax dwarf spheroidal galaxy associated with the Milky Way galaxy.
+Such galaxies are dominated by dark matter and have almost no gas in the system.
+Therefore, they are excellent objects for N-body modeling that takes into account visible and dark matter halo components.
+In order to model the dark matter halo inferred from the analysis of the measured velocities of Fornax's stars, we constructed several self-consistent quasi-equilibrium models based on two source code sets.
+One of them (GalactICS Software, NEMO) deals with the self-consistent distribution function modeling which depends on energy $E$ and vertical component of the angular momentum $L_z$.
+The other is included in the AGAMA framework and is based on Schwarzschild's calculation of orbits.
+It can reproduce the non-spherical self-consistent structure of Fornax as the weighted sum of orbit contributions to the galactic density even though the inferred dark halo parameters come from Jeans analysis which does not require that any distribution functions should be positive.
+To guess the parameters which make the N-body models close to the visible object we use the stellar-dark matter model of the Fornax galaxy based on hydrodynamic axisymmetric Jeans equations taking into account the velocity anisotropy parameter.
+Then we studied the evolution of the models by performing N-body simulations with the falcON code in order to test their stability.
+The variability of the model parameters over time was obtained during simulations.
 The AGAMA models show the best agreement of the resulting velocity dispersion profiles with the observed data.

 \keywords{galaxies: dwarf spheroidals -- galaxies: kinematics and dynamics -- dark matter}